Accla/d4m/README.txt

-INSTALLING AND RUNNING FULL DISTRIBUTION:
+INSTALLING AND RUNNING FULL OR LLONLY DISTRIBUTION:

   - Add the following to your ~/matlab/startup.m file (or ~/.octaverc file).

       addpath('<ParentDir>/d4m_api/matlab_src');  % Replace <ParentDir> with location of d4m_api.
       DBinit;    % Initalizes java path.
 NOTE: Octave requires Java package be installed.

+  - Edit matlab_src/DBinit.m file and find missing .jar files and put them in lib directory.

+       The ExternalContrib file also contains brief description of the jars.

   - Edit d4m_api/matlab_src/TEST/DBsetup.m so it points to your Cloudbase server.